majkinetor/au/README.md

 WARNING: WhatIf passed - package files will not be changed copyq - checking updates using au version 2017.5.21.172014 ...
-Successfully created package 'C:\\au-packages\copyq\copyq.3.0.1.20170523.nupkg'
+Successfully created package 'C:\au-packages\copyq\copyq.3.0.1.20170523.nupkg'
 WARNING: Package restored and updates saved to: C:\Users\majkinetor\AppData\Local\Temp\au\copyq\_output
 ```

+**NOTES**:
-**NOTE**: The inline editing is intentional design chocice so that AU, its plugins and user scripts can use latest package data, such as latest version, checksum etc.
+- The inline editing is intentional design chocice so that AU, its plugins and user scripts can use latest package data, such as latest version, checksum etc.
+- WhatIf can be used when updating all packages.

 ## Updating all packages